aakash-dec7/ImageToCaption/README.md

 http://<EXTERNAL-IP>:5000
 ```

-Your image captioning application is now deployed and accessible online.
+The Image-to-Caption application is now deployed and accessible online.